Sports news feed: 'Angry' Löw never considered resigning | DW | 07.12.2020

 Reporting by DW's Jonathan Crane.

-Players from English second tier club Queens Park Rangers will 'take a knee' when they travel to London rivals Millwall on Tuesday evening.
+Players from English second tier club Queens Park Rangers will stand arm-in-arm ahead of their game at London rivals Millwall on Tuesday evening.

 Millwall's fans booed the gesture, which continues in England for the Black Lives Matter movement, in their game against Derby on Saturday, triggering widespread criticism.